peterashwell/finding-streetsigns/README.md

 - [x] Try SURF features to improve recall
 - [x] Try edge features to improve recall
 - [ ] Tier results set to be less result e.g. remove distant / unreadable
+- [ ] Write code to segment the image preferring the parking signs
-- [x] write code to bound box the parking signs
+- [ ] write code to bound box the parking signs
 - [ ] remove 'both' signs from training set (split)
 - [ ] try template matching to find sign boundaries
 - [ ] extract sign location and orientation using angular size and transform